-On the beach in ceremony and celebration the men showed their skill, power and courage.
+On the beach, in ceremony and celebration, the men showed their skill, power and courage.
 They were fierce.
-The girls and women moved to the music of the surf and strings, graceful, elegant and free.
+The girls and women moved to the music of the surf and the strings, graceful, elegant and free.
 They admired one another.

 Times have changed.
 But still there’s time to wonder,

 One thing is, we feel magnificence.
 It might be warmth.
 It might be a flood.
 We feel light and unobstructed.
 The world looks different.
 The world looks good.
 We arrive in the center of a whole new universe, sweet with possibility, within reach right here and now.
 A universe saying yes.

 It is a moment we could barely imagine and hardly believed would come, and yet we find it to be as natural and easy and inevitable as breathing.
 Unexpected.
 Unique.
 And immediately recognized.

 It is a moment, a day, an eternity when every sensation, every object, every moment, is a sensation, an object, a moment of bliss.

 Dorothy Fields and Jerome Kern wrote a song about this: